 - Print off copies of the employee’s attendance over the last 12 months.

 - Meet with the employee on the first day back at work, or shortly afterwards.
-Make sure that the meeting is held in a private space, out of the earshot of colleagues.

 - It is important that a record of the Return to Work interview is kept by the manager.

 - Decide what your objectives for the return to work interview are.

 During the Meeting:

 - Welcome the employee back to work.

 - Have available copies of the employee’s attendance over the last 12 months that you can refer to.

 - Aim to encourage a two-way discussion.